-The compost should have an equal amount of green and brown organic material .
+The compost should have an equal amount of green and brown organic materials .
 Although coffee grounds appear brown, they are classed as green material.
 This is because they contain nitrogen.

-Add in used coffee grounds with other green material like grass clippings.
+Add in used coffee grounds with other green materials like grass clippings.
 However, you should also put in brown items like newspapers and dead leaves.

 To compost coffee grounds, throw them in your compost bin and mix them in well.
 And as mentioned, be sure to balance it with some brown compost material.